 - 1. No appointment shall be made to a regular or special faculty rank not specified in this manual. - 2.
 Each appointment shall be subject to a peer review of the individual's qualifications by the affected department. - 3.
 All personnel matters are confidential and a matter of trust. - 4.
 Because the regular faculty of a department or equivalent academic unit is the primary judge of the qualifications of its members, peer evaluation is essential in recommendations for appointment, renewal of appointment, tenure, and promotion.
-All peer recommendations regarding any individual holding regular or special faculty rank in a department shall, therefore, originate within the regular faculty of that department.

-5. Procedures for Faculty Appointments
+All peer recommendations regarding any individual holding regular or special faculty rank in a department shall, therefore, originate within the regular faculty of that department. - 5.
+Procedures for Faculty Appointments a.

-a.
 Regular Ranks

 - i.
-Candidates for appointment to the regular faculty shall be recruited and evaluated by a search and screening committee composed of members of the regular faculty and, if specified in departmental bylaws, other faculty. - (1) Search and screening committees are selected in accordance with departmental bylaws or, in the absence of relevant bylaws, by the departmental faculty advisory committee. - (2) Whenever feasible, the search and screening committee should include minority group members, women, and/or individuals with disabilities. - ii.
+Candidates for appointment to the regular faculty shall be recruited and evaluated by a search and screening committee, created as specified in the departmental bylaws, composed of members of the regular faculty and, if specified in the departmental bylaws, other faculty. - (1) Whenever feasible, the search and screening committee should include minority group members, women, and/or individuals with disabilities. - ii.
 The credentials of each applicant shall be made available to all regular departmental faculty, from whom information and recommendations regarding selection shall be solicited. - iii.
 The search and screening committee shall make nominations of suitable candidates to the department chair, including recommended rank and tenure status on appointment. - iv.
-The department chair shall make recommendations to the dean from the candidates nominated by the search and screening committee, indicating the degree of support of the faculty for the recommended candidates, their suggested rank, and the candidates'

-- suggested tenure status, where appropriate.
+The department chair shall make recommendations to the dean from the candidates nominated by the search and screening committee, indicating the degree of support of the faculty for the recommended candidates, their suggested rank, and the candidates' suggested tenure status, where appropriate.
 If no appointment can be made from the list of candidates, additional nominations shall be sought from the committee. - v.
 In the case of proposed new appointments of regular faculty, the primary peer evaluation of candidates' qualifications is made by the appropriate TPR committee.
 Proposals for appointment with immediate tenure, tenure probationary periods of two years or less, and appointment at a rank higher than assistant professor must be reviewed in accordance with the department's tenure and promotion process to the extent possible given time constraints in the hiring process.
-At a minimum, department criteria regarding teaching, research, and service must be applied; tenure and/ or promotion at another institution be considered; and the department TPR committee, chair, Dean, and Provost must all endorse the procedure. - vi.
+At a minimum, department criteria regarding teaching, research, and service must be applied; tenure and/ or promotion at another institution be considered; and the department TPR committee, chair, Dean, and Provost must all endorse the procedure.

+vi.
 Transfers of tenured faculty between departments shall be reviewed by the appropriate departmental committee and a recommendation forwarded to the appropriate administrator.